What is creatine and how it works.Dosing strategies and creatine types: Creatine side effects:

 During the height of the Creatine Boom it seemed as if everyone was trying to get in on the action.
 Creatine manufacturers started appearing in some of the least expected regions of the world, as did the anticipated abuses of largely unregulated production.
 Expectedly, reports appeared that certain cheaper brands of commercial creatine were plagued with contaminants and impurities - a disturbing “byproduct” (figuratively speaking) of creatine mass-production on a global scale.

-In the United States a legislative loophole makes possible the existence of contaminants in commercial creatine products.
+A legislative loophole makes possible the existence of contaminants in commercial creatine products.
 The Food and Drug Administration (FDA) justifiably classifies creatine as a dietary supplement (not a drug) and as such, supplement manufacturers are not held to the same Good Manufacturing Practices (GMP) as is the pharmaceutical industry.
 These protocols include the proper maintenance and segregation of the packaging machinery.
 Quality control is largely left up to the discretion of the individual creatine manufacturers.
 Consequently, certain creatine products may have been inadvertently cross-contaminated with anabolic steroidal agents that are produced by the same manufacturers.

 Learn what contaminants are commonly found in some cheaper creatine products.